 In both print and online, you’ll find advice on almost every small business issue imaginable, like weathering economic downturns, financing a business, hiring employees, and managing your time efficiently.
 The website updates several times a day with business- and commerce-related news pieces.
 Other startup-specific verticals online include “Inspiration,” “How To,” “Franchise,” “Technology,” and, conveniently, “Start a Business.”

 Regardless of your industry, Business2Community is one of the best “how-to” small business magazines you’ll find.
-This magazine is great for staying up-to-date with news in your industry and the tech space, but it’s also a great resource for entrepreneurs who need actionable advice on how best to run their small businesses and manage their staffs.
+This magazine is great for staying up to date with news in your industry and the tech space, but it’s also a great resource for entrepreneurs who need actionable advice on how best to run their small businesses and manage their staff.
 Their articles get as industry-specific as the “Best Practices for Running a Digital Fundraising Campaign,” and as general as advice on hiring high-potential employees.
 So, no matter what kind of small business advice you need, Business2Community should always have some content that can help.

 Both a print and online publication, Small Business Today is a catch-all resource for small business owners who need tips on managing their companies efficiently and successfully.
 Small Business Today also deals with issues related to finding a small business loan.
-So, if you’re looking for finance your business, you might find some particularly useful advice in this small business magazine.
+So, if you’re looking to finance your business, you might find some particularly useful advice in this small business magazine.

 If you’re involved in a franchise business, you should absolutely be reading Franchise Times as one of your small business magazines.
 As you can probably guess, Franchise Times has articles that are specifically meant for franchisors and franchisees.
 Use Franchise Times to follow the news on franchising in the United States, learn about other successful franchisees, and take advantage of valuable advice on how to better manage your franchise.

 16. Inbound Logistics: Best for Logistics